blackat/blackat.github.io/_drafts/2019-10-15-angular-ivy-intro.md

 },
 ```

-then in the `tsconfig.json` enable the `d.ts` files generation, important to have the TypeScript definitions of the factories:
+then in the `tsconfig.json` enable the `d.ts` files generation to have the TypeScript definitions:

 ```javascript
 "compilerOptions": {